AceCentre/AceCursors/README.md

 [Download a zip of this directory](https://github.com/AceCentre/AceCursors/archive/master.zip) and manually copy and paste the entire ``Ace Cursors`` directory to ``C:\Windows\Cursors\Ace Cursors``

-You may also want to pop the ``Mouse Pointers Properties.lnk`` somewhere sensible like the shortcut.
+You may also want to pop the ``Mouse Pointers Properties.lnk`` somewhere sensible like the desktop.
 Its a quick link to the mouse pointers properties control panel.
-If you want you can make this yourself by creating a shortcut with the following as the destination
+If you want you can make this yourself:

 -  Right click on a empty area on desktop, and click on New and Shortcut.
 -  Paste the following in: